-Note: Initial mass of RHA used is 1.05g, therefore it was counted as 100 percent of silica.
+Note: Initial mass of RHA used was 1.05g, therefore it was counted as 100 percent of silica.

 Morphology of Nanosodalite From Rice Husk Ash

 The morphology of the nanosodalite from RHA is shown in Figure 5 and 6.
 The RHA (Figure 5) shows granule-like morphology with the diameter ca. 4µm.
 The FESEM image clearly shows that the transformation of RHA to nanosodalite occurs at the surface of RHA particle with worm-like morphology (Figure 6) unlike coral-like structure morphology as reported by Naskar et al [19] when using RHA as silica source.
 When sample of nanosodalite formed within 3 hours was analyzed at higher magnification (x100,000), nanosodalite particles was observed with the average size of ca. 30-40 nm width and 50-100 nm length (Figure 7).
 The chain worm-like image started to diminish to the undefined structure after longer period of time such as shown by sample obtained at 24 hours (Figure 8).